-Policy: Major Service Changes Number: 707

-Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution Effective Date: 05/16/17 Page 1 of 3
+Policy: Major Service Changes Number: 707 Authority by th eneral Manager under a Delegation of ne Board of Directors in Resolution October 25, 2001.
+Effective Date: 05/16/17 Page 1 of 3

-#01-16, dated October 25, 2001.

 - A. The purpose of this policy is to establish the definition of a Major Service Change that has a potential disparate impact on minority populations or a potential disproportionate burden on low-income people. - B. All changes in service which are considered a Major Service Change are subject to a Title VI Equity Analysis prior to Board approval of the service change.